Report on Corporate Governance

 iii) Meetings & Attendance:

-As required by the provisions of Clause 49 of the Equity Listing Agreement, the criteria for payment to Non-Executive Directors is made available under the Investors section of the Company's website i.e. www.ltfinanceholdings.com .
+As required under Clause 49 of the Equity Listing Agreement, the criteria for payment to Non-Executive Directors is made available under the Investors section of the Company's website i.e. www.ltfinanceholdings.com

 i) Terms of reference:

-The Committee of Directors of the Company was constituted to facilitate the operational decisions within the broad framework laid down by the Board, such as borrowing power, additional investment in subsidiaries, etc.
+The Committee of Directors of the Company was constituted to facilitate the operational decisions within the broad framework laid down by the Board such as day to day operational decisions of the Company in terms of borrowing power, additional investment in subsidiaries, etc.

 i) Terms of reference: